 Training and Technical Assistance Activities

 The Maine CITE Coordinating Center provides Training events including the use of distance learning technologies.
 Events are developed in collaboration with AT Consortia members and other interested entities.
-Training focuses on AT Education, Employment, Community Living and Information Technology & Telecommunications, as well as on Accessible Instructional Materials (AIM).
+Training focuses on AT Education, Employment, Community Living and Information Technology & Telecommunications, as well as on Accessible Educational Materials (AEM).

 The Maine CITE Program continues to provide Technical Assistance to agencies on AT related issues that will impact AT policy and provision of AT services in Maine.

 The Maine CITE Coordinating Center engages in a wide variety of Public Awareness activities.
 The guiding principle for Public Awareness is to integrate AT information into existing information networks and to promote AT device and AT service resources.

 The Maine CITE Coordinating Center’s website features information on AT resources, training events, accessible information technology, service providers, funding options, telecommunications and universal design.